 Soooo.
 It happened.
-I landed on the moon and found that it was made of cheese.
-And now we will be importing cheese from the moon, and feed all the hungry people in Europe.
+I landed on the moon and found that it was made of cheese, and now we will be importing cheese from the moon, and feed all the hungry people in Europe.
 Nahhh just kidding.
 Too cheesy maybe.
 My first hiking venture in the arctic circle.
 Wish I could brag about our five-day trekking on the ice cap and polar bears chasing us, but nope.
 What I did do was rent a locker at the small airport in Kangerlussuaq and took my apple, a water bottle, my beanie and mid layer jacket.
 Yep, you’ve got it.
 It was 4 deg Celsius and all I was wearing, one layer and my beanie.
 Which both became more of a mosquito protection layer than for the cold.
 Man oh man did I get attacked by a storm of mozzi’s when I attempt to summit the mountain behind the airport in the time between my flights.
 I have never seen so many mozzi’s in my life.
 Should I add aggressive!
 I have never seen so many aggressive mozzi’s in my life.

 Kalaallit Nunaat.
 Grønland.
 Greenland.
 Groenland.
 What a place.

 So my two traveling friends came over for dinner last night, awesome deal.
 They cooked and I washed the dishes.
 They went fishing again.
-We had a great time laughing at the lack of red tape in this country but the obsession of red tape also.
+We had a great time laughing at the lack of red tape in this country but the obsession with red tape also.
 They had to buy a very expensive fishing license.
 600DKK for a month.
-Funny thing is the authorities in Nuuk, the capital, did not even know what to charge and what to give them, so we kind of suspect that they made stuff up.
+Funny thing is the authorities in Nuuk, the capital, did not even know what to charge and what to give them, so we kind of suspects that they made stuff up.
 Gotta love the Swiss that wants to do all things to the book.
-Second thing pretty amusing, as a South African I had to get a very expensive visa to enter Greenland.
+Second thing, pretty amusing, as a South African I had to get a very expensive visa to enter Greenland.
 Ha!
 No one even checked or asked for my passport.
 How hilarious.
 But the one thing we kind of gathered are very important.
 Well two-fold, they allow only two drinks per person on any Air Greenland flight.
 They only sell alcohol here till 6pm.
 If it is 6:00:01 you will be refused.

 I have lots still to say, but let us stop here for today and on the drinking topic.
 Lets raise a glass of arctic whiskey and say Skål!!